 Working Group Response:

 As a general rule, the working group believes that one randomly generated TAC should be provided per domain name, because this is a good security practice (see Preliminary Recommendation 7).
 The Working Group recognizes that for cases where multiple domains are being transferred, it would be more convenient to have a streamlined approach for requesting and using TACs.
 Some working group members suggested a carveout to the standard TAC requirements that would allow use of the same TAC for multiple domains if specific additional requirements were met to ensure security of the transaction.
-At the time of publication of the Initial Report, the working group did not agree on specific conditions under which this should be possible.
+The working group did not agree on specific conditions under which this should be possible.
 Therefore, the working group is not making any recommendations with respect to exceptions for multi-domain transfers.

 Charter Question b6